zephyrproject-rtos/zephyr/boards/arm/mps2_an521/doc/index.rst

 Uploading an application to MPS2+ AN521
 ---------------------------------------

-Applications can be elf, hex or bin format.
-The binaries were flashed while the board boot up, all files were stored in the on-board Micro SD card in advance.
-The Motherboard Configuration Controller (MCC) will responsible for loading the FPGA image and binaries.
+Applications can be in elf, hex or bin format.
+The binaries are flashed when the board boots up, using files stored on the on-board Micro SD card.
+The Motherboard Configuration Controller (MCC) is responsible for loading the FPGA image and binaries.

 Connect the MPS2+ to your host computer using the USB port.
 You should see a USB connection exposing a Mass Storage (``V2M_MPS2`` by default).

-The update needs 3 steps:
+The update requires 3 steps:

 1. Copy application files to ``<MPS2 device name>/SOFTWARE/``.
 2. Open ``<MPS2 device name>/MB/HBI0263C/AN521/images.txt``.